 - Mobile page speed optimization

-In the recent years, mobile SEO has gained tremendous importance, just like technical SEO.
-It might even bridge the gap to voice search and IoT (Internet of Things).
+Mobile SEO has gained tremendous importance in recent years, just like technical SEO.
+It might even bridge the gap between voice search and IoT (Internet of Things).
 Expect it to become even more sophisticated and important in the future.